jnsmalm/gameplay/README.md

 ```

 Before compiling the script to JavaScript (it's written in TypeScript), some
-other modules need to be installed as well with `$ npm install`.
-Compile the
+other modules need to be installed with `$ npm install`.
+Compile the build
-build script to JavaScript with `$ tsc`.
+script to JavaScript with `$ tsc`.

 When the build script has been compiled, start building with `$ node build`.